Col0ring/types-kit/docs/types-kit.diffpick.md

 ## DiffPick type

-From T remove properties that exist in U
+From T remove properties that exist in U.

 <b>Signature:</b>